 Paula Fagan is a force to be reckoned with.
 She has been striving for greater LGBTQ+ rights and inclusion for many years.
 She was a founding board member of Marriage Equality and has published a number of seminal research reports into the experiences and needs of LGBTQ+ people and their family members.

 In her current role as the CEO of LGBT Ireland, she has overseen the expansion of the organisation and the services it provides, offering a comprehensive range of services that support and give information on issues relating to sexuality and gender identity.

 Paula has been fighting the good fight for the rights of LGBTQ+ parents and their families for many years and the community is lucky to have her!

-Kate Moynihan is the Project Coordinator for LINC, and those who know her rightfully recognise her as one of the most devoted Irish lesbian trailblazers in our history.
+Kate Moynihan is the Chief Executive of LINC, and those who know her rightfully recognise her as one of the most devoted Irish lesbian trailblazers in our history.